ErenO/image-classification-keras/README.md

 # image-classification-keras
-An image classifier on Keras
+An image classifier with Keras on top of tensorflow

 I created and animated courses on Computer Vision at 42-School, here is the first one, an introduction on how to use Keras for an image-classification on CIFAR-10,